frantzmiccoli/drkns/README.md

 * `drkns check`: checks `drkns.yml` files by loading the one in the current directory and printing errors if anything bad happens.
-* `drkns clean`: cleans older than a week execution steps from the persisted data.
+* `drkns clean`: cleans older than four weeks execution steps from the persisted data.
 * `drkns debug`: prints debug information, mostly to control if execution cache has been altered.